WHY DOES MY CAT CHECK IF I AM BREATHING? FRIGHTENING?

 Why does my cat check if I am breathing?
 Have you ever encountered this behavior from your cat?
-He suddenly sneaks on you while you sleep and start checking if you are breathing or not.
+He suddenly sneaks on you while you sleep and starts checking whether you are breathing.
 Spooky, isn’t it?

 Some cats can sense if you have any trouble through the night and would come up to you to wake you up.